Available fully online. Hybrid (partially face-to-face) and weekend courses also available.

 - Diverse student body from a wide range of educational and community backgrounds

-- Flexible program that can be tailored to student interests
+- Flexible program tailored to student interests

 Lower Tuition Option for Online Out of State Students

 Are you an online, out of state student?
 Out of state graduate students who take online courses (only) within the department are charged a “fee-in-lieu-of-tuition” that is largely the equivalent of in-state tuition.
-So if you are out of state and are interested in attending the Racial and Social Justice in Education program online, don’t let the out of state tuition cost stop you from applying.
+So, if you are out of state and are interested in attending the Racial and Social Justice in Education program online, don’t let the out-of-state tuition cost stop you from applying.